alvinng4/grav_sim/5_steps_to_n_body_simulation/extra.md

 pip install pillow
 ```

 The code is given below.
-The logic is simple: we open the first frame and append the rest of the frames to it.
-It is done by using a generator function.
-After the
+The logic is simple: we open the first frame and append the rest of
-animation is done, we delete all frames by using `Path.unlink()`.
+the frames to it.
+After the animation is done, we delete all frames by using `Path.unlink()`.

+!!!
+Tip "Generator function"
+    We used a generator function `frames_generator`.
+If you use a list instead,
+    you may run out of memory very quickly.

 ```python title="extra.py"
     print("Combining frames to gif...")